AriezLabs/blog/content/blog/xbox.md

 * Very slow copying (~50MB/s)
 * [Slow random read](https://ssd.userbenchmark.com/Compare/Samsung-850-Evo-250GB-vs-Crucial-BX500-240GB/2977vsm578496): about a *third* of the throughput of the fastest drives

 These issues are worth considering, but I think that in a gaming console many of them don't matter that much or at all.
-For example, about the only time you're going to write more than 13GB at once is when downloading a new game, and even with a gigabit connection the drive won't bottleneck you.
+For example, about the only time you're going to write more than 13GB at once is when downloading a new game, and then even with a gigabit connection the drive won't bottleneck you.

-In general the Tom's Hardware review found that game load speeds are something like 20% slower than the fastest SATA SSDs.
+In general the Tom's Hardware review linked above found that on the BX500, game load speeds are something like 20% slower than the fastest SATA SSDs.
 That's not too bad and worth the cheaper price to me.

 What's interesting though is that in their game load time benchmark, a HDD was only about 40% slower than the BX500, and about 70% slower than the fastest SSDs.
 So if you're broke and/or a cheapass, a HDD isn't *that* bad of a choice, and will save you about a hundred bucks.
 And you can just plug it in via USB without losing much performance.

 OTOH, a 40% decrease in load times still is almost a halving and can take load times from excruciatingly long to just about bearable.
 And in my experience that's exactly the case.
-Subjectively, Fallout 76 loadscreens went from firmly in smartphone break territory to a comfortable couple of seconds.
+Subjectively, Fallout 76 loadscreens went from firmly in smartphone break territory to a comfortable 10 seconds or so.

+With a faster SSD, you could shave another second or two off that, and it'd be a nice bonus, but for me it's already past that critical point.

 So overall I think with the BX500 you get pretty good bang for your buck in this particular usecase.